coinvent/coinvent/architecture/architecture.md

 ### Common Inputs

+All inputs are of course sent URL encoded.

+#### `Concept` type

-`Concept` type: Concepts can be provided as the source text itself, or as a uri for a file which contains the source text.
+Concepts can be provided as the source text itself, or as a uri for a file which contains the source text.
 A DOL file may contain more than one concept.
 To reference a concept within a file, we follow the DOL / MMT / Ontohub convention and write file_uri?ontology_name.

+#### `Mapping` type

-`Mapping` type: Mappings are provided either as:
+Mappings are provided either as:

  1. JSON maps, e.g. "{"sun":"nucleus", "planet":"electron"}"
  2. DOL fragments, using only the inner part of the DOL mapping, e.g. "sun |-> nucleus, planet |-> electron".

-`ConceptGraph` (aka BlendDiagram) type: A packet of data comprising the Concepts and Mappings for a blend diagram (possibly a blend diagram in progress).
+#### `ConceptGraph` (aka BlendDiagram) type

+A packet of data comprising the Concepts and Mappings for a blend diagram (possibly a blend diagram in progress).
 Can be provided as the "source text" itself, or as a uri for a file containing the ConceptGraph, and the same applied for individual concepts within the graph.
 Can be in JSON or in DOL, identified in the case of a uri by a .json or .dol file-ending.
 The JSON format is:

 	{
 		/** the Concepts involved */